An informal, low-tech showcase for dance, music and performance

 12 Minutes Max

 An informal showcase of contemporary and experimental performance works in dance, theater, music and multimedia, 12 Minutes Max provides a platform for artists to showcase 12 minutes of material supported by limited technical elements.
 Performances are curated by different members of the arts community three times a year.
-Past curators include Donald Byrd, Owen David, Florangela Davila, Glenn Kawasaki, Veronica Lee-Baik, Megan Murphy, Tyisha Nedd and Pol Rosenthal.
+Past curators include Donald Byrd, Owen David, Florangela Davila, Glenn Kawasaki, Veronica Lee-Baik, Keira McDonald, Megan Murphy, Tyisha Nedd, Pol Rosenthal and Hendri Walujo.
 After reading through the guidelines below, you may submit an audition application for the next edition.

 All auditions and performances will be held at Base.
 Auditions for the June 2-3, 2019 edition will take place May 5, 2019.
 Application deadline is April 30, 2019.